-Strategic KPI Objectives Action 2017 Targets/ Milestones 2020 Targets/ Milestones 2025 Targets/ Milestones Tracking Sources Accountability Theme 5: Teaching, Learning and Knowledge Production (This is linked to the Strategic Objectives, One, Two and Five) Cont.
-Research funding Promote a culture of innovation and entrepre- neurship Value of external research funding (national and international) N R135 Mil R120 Mil R200 Mil l R15 Mil Research capacity No. of researchers submitting outputs for accreditation in year (N-1) 960 1000 1100 Research output of PDFs 75 200 250 Research output of DPs and DVPs 57 An enrolment profile across The enrolment of outstanding EDU 7.5% 8.0% 8.0% all primary disciplinary areas with growth in Education and SET fields (contact students) students from diverse backgrounds, a significant proportion of international students, and a significant number of SET 33.0% 35.0% 35.0% Increased enrolment in postgraduate studies students from schools in the lowest two quintiles.
-Proportion of UG:PG (contact students) DIP13 758 11 063 11 063 Deg28 298 30 470 30 470 Enrolment of outstanding students Number of F students with APS ≥ 35 3 500 40% 45% Number and percentage of F students from high-performing SA schools (quintile 5) 2 600 42% 45% A significant number of international students Total number international students (incl. occasional) 3 108 5 000 7 500 UG enrolments 2 136 3 000 3 750 PG enrolments 972 2 000 3 750 A significant proportion of first-time entering UG students from schools in the lowest two quintiles 33.
+Strategic KPI Objectives Action 2017 Targets/ Milestones 2020 Targets/ Milestones 2025 Targets/ Milestones Tracking Sources Accountability ng and Knowledge Product ne Strategic Objectives, One, 1 Cont.
+Research funding Research capacity Promote a culture of innovation and entrepre- neurship Value of external research funding (national and international) N R135 Mil R120 Mil R200 Mil l R15 Mil No. of researchers submitting outputs for accreditation in year (N-1) 960 1000 1100 Research output of PDFs 75 200 250 Research output of DPs and DVPs 57 An enrolment profile across file across of outstanding primary students iplinary from diverse pas with backgrounds, wth in a significant cation proportion of SET international students, and a significant number of students from schools in the lowest two opinificant auticles. gnificant auton portion of students gnificant auton portion of students guificant auton portion of students EDU 7.5% 8.0% 8.0% all primary disciplinary areas with growth in Education and SET fields (contact students) SET 33.0% 35.0% 35.0% Increased enrolment in postgraduate studies Proportion of UG:PG (contact students) DIP13 758 11 063 11 063 Deg28 298 30 470 30 470 Enrolment of outstanding students Number of F students with APS ≥ 35 3 500 40% 45% Number and percentage of F students from high-performing SA schools (quintile 5) 2 600 42% 45% A significant number of international students Total number international students (incl. occasional) 3 108 5 000 7 500 UG enrolments 2 136 3 000 3 750 PG enrolments 972 2 000 3 750 A significant proportion of first-time entering UG students from schools in the lowest two quintiles 33.
 Percentage of students from two lowest quintile schools (Quintile 1 and 2 schools) 29% 30% 30%